firebolt-db/godocs/docs/Guides/getting-started.md

 Firebolt’s billing is based on engine runtime, measured in seconds.
 We also pass through AWS S3 storage costs at the rate of $23 per TB.
 The amount that you spend is dependent primarily on which engines you use and how long those engines are running.

 You can view your total cost in FBU up to the latest second and in $USD up to the latest day.
 For more information, see the following **Create a Database** section.
 For more information about costs, see [Data Warehouse Pricing](https://www.firebolt.io/pricing).
 If you need to buy additional credits, connect Firebolt with your AWS Marketplace account.
-For more information about AWS Marketplace, see the following [Registering though AWS Marketplace section]<!--- ADD LINK FOR THIS--->
+For more information about AWS Marketplace, see the following section: [Registering though AWS Marketplace section](#register-through-the-aws-marketplace)

 ## Create a Database